thorbjoernl/anki-passfail3/README.md

 The addon provides two configuration options.
 To access them go to `Tools->Add-ons`, select the add-on and press `Config`.

+- **debug** - Either true or false.
+If true, popupmessages will show up explaining how and why cards were graded during review.
+This information can also be found in the log.

 - **mode** - Either 'whitelist' or 'blacklist' which will apply time based grading only to the decks listed or all except the decks listed respectively.